dimitristaufer/OpenSense-OpenHAB-Binding/README.md

 ![alt text](https://dimitristaufer.com/files/OpenSense_Banner-min.jpg)

-An attempt to extent the OpenSense.network by implementing bidirectional bindings with OpenHab and Home Assistant, two of the most popular Smart Home platforms.
+An attempt to extent the [I'm an inline-style link with title](https://www.google.com "Google's Homepage") by implementing bidirectional bindings with OpenHab and Home Assistant, two of the most popular Smart Home platforms.

 # OpenSense.network -> openHab